Lightning McQueen

-Montgomery "Lightning" McQueen is a fictional anthropomorphic stock car and the protagonist of the Disney/Pixar Cars franchise.
+Montgomery "Monty" McQueen, more commonly called Lightning McQueen, is a fictional anthropomorphic stock car and the protagonist of the Disney/Pixar Cars franchise.
 He was developed by John Lasseter and co-director Joe Ranft from a story concept by Jorgen Klubien.
 Lightning's appearances include the feature films Cars, Cars 2, and Cars 3, as well as the animated series Cars Toons and Cars on the Road.
 He is also a playable character in each of the Cars video game installments.
 Primarily voiced by Owen Wilson, Lightning is recognizable by his red body with yellow and orange lightning bolt stickers featuring his racing number on his sides.

 In Cars, Lightning begins as a talented but cocky rookie in the Piston Cup racing series who becomes stranded in the small town of Radiator Springs, where he learns about humility and friendship from the locals.
-Over his professional racing career, he achieves several Piston Cup victories.
+Over his professional racing career, he achieves seven Piston Cup victories.
 In Cars 2, he competes in the World Grand Prix, while his friend Tow Mater is unwittingly dragged into a spy mission.
 In Cars 3, he struggles to come to terms with retirement and assumes the role of Cruz Ramirez's mentor.

 Despite receiving a mixed reaction from critics in the first film, Lightning has become a recognizable face and mascot of the Cars franchise.
 He has been widely merchandised in the form of branded toy cars and other products.
 He has been mentioned in commentary by NASCAR racing drivers, including Kyle Busch and Chris Buescher, and his achievements have been discussed by sports journalist Stephen A. Smith.
 Critics have described him as one of the greatest or most iconic cars in film.